Darrell Shropshire

-Darrell Shropshire (born March 18, 1983) is an American former American football defensive lineman.
-He was drafted in the seventh round (241st overall) of the 2005 NFL Draft by the Atlanta Falcons.
-He played college football at the University of South Carolina.
+Darrell Shropshire (born March 18, 1983) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He was selected in the seventh round of the 2005 NFL draft by the Atlanta Falcons.
+He played college football for the South Carolina Gamecocks.

-Early years
+Early life

 Shropshire attended Andrew Jackson High School, where he played defensive end, running back and tight end.
 He also played center on the basketball team.

 College career

 Shropshire attended Coffeyville Community College.
 He was named First-team Junior College All-America and rated the #7 prospect in the SuperPrep JUCO Top 100.
 He was named the 2002 Defensive MVP of the Kansas Jayhawk Community College Conference.
-He recorded 54 tackles and six sacks his freshman season and 67 tackles and six sacks during his sophomore season before transferring to South Carolina.
+He recorded 54 tackles and six sacks his freshman season and 67 tackles and six sacks during his sophomore season before transferring to the University of South Carolina.
 While at Coffeyville Community College, he played for Jeff Leiker, who is a current Arizona Rattlers assistant head coach/offensive coordinator.

 During his first season at South Carolina in 2003, he started all 12 games at defensive tackle.
 He recorded 35 total tackles (17 solo), with four tackles for loss, four quarterback hurries, and four pass break ups.
 He had a season-high five-tackle performance against Arkansas.
 As a senior in 2004, Shropshire made 28 tackles, 4.5 tackles for loss, two sacks, and a quarterback hurry.
 While at South Carolina, he majored in Sport and Entertainment Management.

 Professional career

 National Football League

-Shropshire was selected by the Atlanta Falcons in the seventh round (241st overall) of the 2005 NFL Draft.
+Shropshire was selected by the Atlanta Falcons in the seventh round (241st overall) of the 2005 NFL draft.

 He played two seasons, with the Atlanta Falcons.
 As a rookie in 2005, he played in 10 games, recording 13 tackles (eight solo), two sacks, and two passes defended.
 Before being waived on September 1, 2007, he played in all four 2007 preseason games, registering four tackles and a half a sack.
 In 2006, Shropshire played in 13 games for the Falcons, starting one, and recorded eight tackles (six solo), one sack, and four passes defended.